cheqd/node-docs/docs/setup-and-configure/README.md

 1. `Install cheqd-noded using Cosmovisor? (yes/no) [default: yes]`: Use Cosmovisor to run node
 2. `Do you want Cosmovisor to automatically download binaries for scheduled upgrades? (yes/no) [default: yes]`: By default, Cosmovisor will attempt to automatically download new binaries that have passed [software upgrade proposals voted on the network](../upgrades/README.md).
 You can choose to do this manually if you want more control.
 3. `Do you want Cosmovisor to automatically restart after an upgrade? (yes/no) [default: yes]`: By default, Cosmovisor will automatically restart the node after an [upgrade height](../upgrades/README.md) is reached and an upgrade carried out.
-4. `Do you want to overwrite existing configuration (or create a new one) for cosmovisor, with the values you provided? (yes/no) [default: yes]`: By default, Cosmovisor will create `config.toml` file under `/home/cheqd/.cheqdnode/cosmovisor`, with values you provider previously.
-However, the environment variables set in `systemd` file will take precendence over this file, unless you modify the file and pass `--config` flag to cosmovisor.
+4. `Do you want to overwrite existing configuration (or create a new one) for cosmovisor, with the values you provided? (yes/no) [default: yes]`: By default, Cosmovisor will create `config.toml` file under `/home/cheqd/.cheqdnode/cosmovisor`, with values you provided previously.
+However, the environment variables set in `systemd` file will take precedence over this file, unless you modify the file and pass `--config` flag to cosmovisor.

 You can also choose `no` to installing with Cosmovisor on the first question, in which case a standalone binary installation is carried out.